 It is also really important to provide a continuous supply of fresh water since dehydration can occur so quickly and lead to kidney failure.
 The more they drink, the more the toxins are flushed out and the better they feel.
 Sometimes this can be assisted by giving fluids under the skin at home every few days.
 If dehydration is worsening, then this may require a couple of days in hospital on a drip.
 However it is also best to avoid stress whenever possible.

 Depending on what specific signs your cat is showing both outwardly and on lab tests, other treatments may be required.
 If there is a urinary tract infection your cat will need antibiotics.
-If it is constipated it may need to have an enema or be given laxatives.
+If your cat is constipated it may need to have an enema or be given laxatives.
 If there are electrolyte disturbances then medications may be prescribed to fix these.
 If there is vomiting, then this is controlled and stomach protectants/antacids may be given for ulcers.
 Medications may also be prescribed if there is high blood pressure or anaemia.

 Cats with CKD need ongoing management and regular checkups to make sure that treatment is optimal for each specific case at each stage of the disease.
 The length of time that cats with CKD can be managed with good quality of life is extremely variable and difficult to predict, but depends a lot on the stage at diagnosis.